AhmedElBaramony/C-Compiler-Project/README.md

 ## Project Overview

-This C-Compiler is designed as a teaching aid for understanding the inner workings of compilers.
-It features a comprehensive GUI to facilitate learning and interaction with the compiler's core components, including lexical analysis, parsing, and symbol table management.
-The project focuses on compiling C code into an abstract syntax tree, highlighting each stage of the compilation process.
+This C-Compiler is designed to efficiently compile C code into an abstract syntax tree, demonstrating the inner workings of compilers through a comprehensive GUI.
+It facilitates deep interaction with core compiler components, including lexical analysis, parsing, and symbol table management, effectively highlighting each stage of the compilation process.

 ## Key Features